erknvl/ahoy_flutter/README.md

 ### Additional Features

 You can access the current visit directly through the `currentVisit` property of your Ahoy client.
 Additionally, the `headers` property allows you to include `Ahoy-Visitor` and `Ahoy-Visit` tokens in your requests as needed.

----

-This revised README provides a Flutter-specific guide for using the Flutter Ahoy package, including installation, configuration, and usage examples, with the text adjusted to avoid copyright issues.